renan-org/dev-training-part2/README.md

 ### What's Next?

-After you have completed this course, you are probably wondering where to go from here:
+After you have completed this course, you are probably wondering where to go from here:dasdasdasdas

 - [GitHub Learning Lab](https://lab.github.com/): self-paced courses with instant bot-assisted feedback.
 - [Microsoft Learn for GitHub](https://docs.microsoft.com/en-us/learn/github/)